 Role Playing Game

-- The Elder Scrolls franchise started out by averting this trope, but with successive titles it's been playing it straight.
+- The Elder Scrolls franchise started out with a realistically-sized world, but has been shrinking with each installment.
 On a case by case basis—

-- The first game, The Elder Scrolls Arena, was the largest and most fully-featured in terms of both square mileage and population—you could explore the entire continent of Tamriel which was on a scale with an actual real-life continent.
-Mind, the people and scenery tended to get a bit repetitive ...
+- The first game, Arena, was the largest and most fully-featured in terms of both square mileage and population — you could explore the entire continent of Tamriel which was on a scale with an actual real-life continent.
+Mind, due to the game using Randomly Generated Levels, every place and NPC not associated with the main quest was rather lacking in uniqueness...

-- The Elder Scrolls II Daggerfall also averted this by featuring the provinces of High Rock and Hammerfell at their full size.
-Bethesda says that their physical size amounts to 188,000 square miles (or 487,000 in square kilometers)—that's twice the size of Great Britain.
-There are 15,000 full-sized towns, cities, villages, and dungeons to explore, and more than 750,000 NPCs capable of interaction—impressive for a game from 1996.
-However, most of the terrain is randomly generated, and traveling by foot is as lengthy and tedious as playing Desert Bus.
-In the case of cities, most houses cannot be entered even by the most skilled thieves—the player will be told "This house contains nothing of interest."
+- Daggerfall also featured part of the provinces of High Rock and Hammerfell at their full size.
+Bethesda says that their physical size amounts to 188,000 square miles (or 487,000 in square kilometers) — that's twice the size of Great Britain.
+There are 15,000 full-sized towns, cities, villages, and dungeons to explore, and more than 750,000 NPCs capable of interaction — impressive for a game from 1996.
+However, most of the terrain is randomly generated, non-quest related locations are procedurally generated, and traveling by foot is as lengthy and tedious as playing Desert Bus.
+In the case of cities, most houses cannot be entered even by the most skilled thieves — the player will be told "This house contains nothing of interest."

-- The Elder Scrolls V Skyrim also continues to play this straight; Bethseda says the explorable area is comparable in size to Oblivion, though Skyrim also uses winding pathways as was done in Morrowind to give a sense of vastness.
+- Skyrim also continues to play this straight; Bethseda says the explorable area is comparable in size to Oblivion, though Skyrim also uses winding pathways as was done in Morrowind to give a greater sense of vastness.
 The way the world has shrunken down stands out when comparing locations featured in Arena to Skyrim, such as the town of Riverwood.
 In Arena it's a bustling town that contains 200 or 300 buildings, but in Skyrim it's a hamlet with seven houses.

-- Pokemon's towns and cities are remarkably close together; even taking into account all the Random Encounters, once all the Broken Bridges are fixed, it takes maybe an hour to circuit the Kanto region.
+- Pokémon's towns and cities are remarkably close together; even taking into account all the Random Encounters, once all the Broken Bridges are fixed, it takes maybe an hour to circuit the Kanto region.
 Even the largest cities have a few dozen buildings, and maybe eight you can actually enter.
+Omega Ruby and Alpha Sapphire are especially bad, making the claim that it would take a swimmer three days to lap the volcanic cone encircling Sootopolis City.
+Not counting random encounters, it takes the player about 15 seconds to travel that same distance.

 - The latest entries in the Avernum series effectively compressed the map by replacing the overland map with a continuous series of Geneforge-style town-scale maps, reducing the distances between towns down to few kilometers.

-- In Paper Mario The Thousand Year Door, most buildings are the same size both inside and out, but by comparison to real-life buildings are ridiculously small.
-Possibly lampshaded, too: battles take place on a stage in front of an audience, but many bosses are so large that they can't actually fit on the stage (an early-game boss has to bend over to fit its head on the screen, which is conveniently an ideal thing to attack).
+- In Paper Mario and Paper Mario: The Thousand-Year Door, most buildings are the same size both inside and out, but by comparison to real-life buildings are ridiculously small.
+Possibly lampshaded in the second game, too: battles take place on a stage in front of an audience, but many bosses are so large that they can't actually fit on the stage (an early-game boss has to bend over to fit its head on the screen, which is conveniently an ideal thing to attack).

 - In Dragon Quest, like most RPGs, you Walk The Earth.
 Normally, this trope can be avoided by assuming that only the important stuff is shown, not to mention world maps in Eastern RPGs are deliberately on a wider scales than the towns.
 In VIII, however, the game keeps track of how far you've walked.
 By the end of the game, once you've walked over more or less every square inch of the planet, it tells you that you've walked maybe 500 kilometers.